stringparser/runtime/docs/api/runtime.md

 **NOTE**: In all of the following `node` refers to an object mapping a regular expression match to an object.

 ## runtime.set
-> Sets a path to RegExp mapping between string and object
+> Sets a path to RegExp mapping between a string and object

 _arguments of_ `runtime.set(path[, props])`
 - `path` type string, to be parsed as a regular expression